-Enable/disable new idea submissions: When new idea submissions are disabled, users will be able to vote on existing cards but won't be able to suggest new ideas.
+- Enable/disable new idea submissions: When new idea submissions are disabled, users will be able to vote on existing cards but won't be able to suggest new ideas.

 - Show/hide the number of votes for each idea: Users will see how many have voted on each idea.

-- Remove productboard branding (premium feature available on the Scale and Enterprise plan): Hides the "powered by Productboard" badge
+- Remove productboard branding (premium feature available on the Enterprise plan): Hides the "powered by Productboard" badge

 - Customize Portal primary color: Match your brand's color scheme